 Using a powerfully propelled fan, this compact air purifier for home use pulls in air from all sides via its 360° air inlet.
 It purifies dirty indoor air down to 0.1 microns (more on this later).
 Dust mites, pet dander, dust particles, mold spores, seasonal pollen, odors, and VOCs panic real bad the moment this thing shows up.

-The Levoit Vista 200 has an irresistible price-point, and its filter replacement is insanely inexpensive.
-Use it in small size to medium size rooms such as your bedroom, home office, or nursery.
+The Levoit Vista 200 has an irresistible price-point.
+Moreover, the replacement filter of the Vista 200 is insanely inexpensive.
+Use it in small size to medium sized rooms such as your bedroom, home office, or baby nursery.

 What’s in the Box?

 Here’s what you find upon opening the box: